Curious about US trend toward LGBTQ equal rights? Look at Colorado.

 Varying views of equality

 Attorney Mario Nicolais says his faith as an Episcopalian – particularly the call to “love one another” – influenced his support for civil unions in the state, along with marriage equality.
-In 2012, the self-described “classical conservative” co-founded the advocacy group Coloradans for Freedom, which pressed for civil union legislation that became law the following year.
+In 2012, the self-described “classical conservative” helped form the advocacy group Coloradans for Freedom, which pressed for civil union legislation that became law the following year.

 “I think to be a conservative, you have to believe in equality,” says Mr. Nicolais.
 “You can’t have liberty without equality first.”